project-open-data/project-open-data.github.io/index.md

 4-8 [API Sandbox](http://project-open-data.github.com/api-sandbox) - Interactive API documentation systems.

 4-9 [ESRI2Open](http://github.com/project-open-data/esri2open) - A tool which converts spatial and non-spatial data form ESRI only formats to the Open Data formats, CSV, Json, or GeoJSOn, making them more a part of the www ecology.

+4-10 [DKAN](http://drupal.org/project/dkan) - An open data portal modeled on [CKAN](http://ckan.org/).
+DKAN is a stand alone Drupal distribution that allows anyone to spin up an open data portal in minutes as well as two modules, [DKAN Dataset](http://drupal.org/project/dkan_dataset) and [DKAN Datastore](http://drupal.org/project/dkan_datastore), that can be added to existing Drupal sites to add data portal functionality to an exist Drupal site.

 ----------------